-The goal is to provide a complete research study, and one of the best ways to assure your results are the best they can be is to assure your respondents are providing focused, meaningful, and genuine input.
+The goal is to provide a complete research study, and one of the best ways to ensure your results are the best they can be is to ensure your respondents are providing focused, meaningful, and genuine input.

 Don’t just survive crunch time – learn to thrive.